Benjamin-Lee/deep-rules/rules.md

 10. Don't share models trained on sensitive data.
   - Talk about machine learning security and privacy concerns, especially with respect to PII and PHI. ([#4](https://github.com/Benjamin-Lee/deep-rules/issues/4))
-  - Emphasize the added dangers of deep models with greater representational capacity